Reliability, electronic components and systems, harsh environments, prognostic and health monitoring.

 Met de steun van

-Projet subsidié par la Region de Bruxelles-Capital - Innoviris/project gesubsidieerd door het Brussels Hoofdstedelijk (Project subsidized by the Brussels Capital Region - Innoviris):
+Projet subsidié par la Region de Bruxelles-Capital - Innoviris/project gesubsidieerd door het Brussels Hoofdstedelijk (Project subsidised by the Brussels Capital Region - Innoviris):